Pune Guide

 -

-Koregaon Park is the best option.
+Koregaon Park is the best option for Western travelers.
 Viman Nagar & Camp are nice but farther out.
 Deccan has a lot of shopping & food but may not have as many hotels.
 Avoid city center for lodging, but you can go for markets.

 -